 Twin Home.
 See “Dwelling, Two Family.”

-“Underground record storage vaults” means the secured and climate-controlled underground facilities provided for the storage of records, documents, or other media.
+"Utility company" means a company regulated by the public service commission that provides a service including but not limited to electricity, telephone, or gas.“Utilities or Improvements” means all types of necessary utilities such as gas lines, culinary and secondary water lines, storm drainage systems, sanitary sewer systems, electrical power, cable, and telephone with all poles, wires, pipes, and structures as necessary to provide services, and surface improvements such sidewalks, curbs, gutters, and streets.

 “Vertical indoor agriculture” means growing crops in vertically stacked layers indoors, often incorporating controlled-environment agricultural techniques and soilless farming techniques such as hydroponics, aquaponics, or aeroponics.

 “Vehicle” means a self-propelled device used for transporting persons or things, including, but not limited to, automobiles, watercraft, motorcycles, snowmobiles, and recreation vehicles.
 Does not include heavy machinery.